 Sector-specific regulation provides a set of rules with respect to the different services offered to consumers.
-Recent examples are: i) Resolution no. 699/09/CONS of November 3, 2009, on new obligations pertaining to block of automated attendant services; ii) Resolution no. 201/08/CONS of May 9, 2008, on amendment of the numbering plan; iii) measures on the transparency of telephone bills, selective call blocking and user safeguards; and iv) Resolution no. 353/08/CONS of June 25, 2008, on transfer of mobile services credits.
+Recent examples are: i) Resolution no. 35/10/CIR of June 10, 2010, on number portability, ii) Resolution no. 699/09/CONS of November 3, 2009, on new obligations pertaining to block of automated attendant services; iii) Resolution no. 201/08/CONS of May 9, 2008, on amendment of the numbering plan; iv) measures on the transparency of telephone bills, selective call blocking and user safeguards; and v) Resolution no. 353/08/CONS of June 25, 2008, on transfer of mobile services credits.